Project Rugby

 - Increasing participation in a school setting

-- 10% of participants sustaining playing
+sustaining playing

 The award-winning programme was created to introduce as many young people as possible to rugby so they can reap the many benefits of playing the sport.

 From fair play to team work, listening and learning, rugby teaches essential skills they will take through life.
-It builds respect, discipline, determination and integrity
+It builds respect, discipline, determination and integrity.

 Coaching staff from our Exeter Chiefs Community team will work closely with teaching staff at schools within the South West to deliver Project Rugby sessions.